2018 Grant Winners

 - Westhill Day of Jazz —This grant was submitted by music teachers Liz Buell, Tony Mastrobattisto and Erin Tapia for jazz-band students.
 Similar to last year’s event, the music department invited professional jazz musicians from the community to a day of in-house instruction and followed that with a community-wide performance at Westhill High School on April 11th.
 This was a very successful and rewarding experience for students as well as for the seniors in our community.
 As an added bonus, On Oct 4th students in grades 2-6 were invited to Westhill High School to attend a special performance by Syracuse’s premier orchestra, Symphoria!

 - Quadcopter Physics — This grant was submitted by science teacher Patrick Ferrick for his physics students.
 Mr. Ferrick will purchase a supplemental subsystem to add to an existing UAV (drone) that will allow data to be captured in real-time during physics classes and in the after-school physics club.

 - Biomonitoring using Benthic Organisms; Exploring and Analysing Water Quality through Macroinvertebrate Sampling — This grant was submitted by science teachers Alaina Weinsztok and Helen Kemper for their biology students.
-Their students will be collecting and analyzing water samples from local water sources with the equipment purchased from this grant.
-They will take a field trip to Salmon River Fish Hatchery.
-The students also hope to share their findings with local organizations.
+Their students collected and analyzed water samples from local water sources with the equipment purchased from this grant.
+They also took a field trip to Salmon River Fish Hatchery.